 - Slides ministry

-We must ensure that all service elements are God-honoring, Christ-focused, reliant upon the Spirit’s work, and entirely consistent with Scripture and the doctrinal statement of the church.
-Only the Word of God in conjunction with the Spirit can change hearts and draw people to worship, so content must be our utmost priority.
+Our first priority is that every part of our services be God-honoring, Christ-focused, reliant upon the Spirit’s work, and entirely consistent with Scripture and the doctrinal statement of the church.
+Our primary purpose is to please God, not man, so truth is paramount.
+As we minister, we understand that only the Word of God in conjunction with the Spirit can change hearts and draw people to worship, so content trumps presentation and creativity.

 “God is spirit, and those who worship Him must worship in spirit and truth.”
 (John 4:24)

 “Let the word of Christ richly dwell within you…” (Col. 3:16)